1. Introduction

 • Log files in the folder: /ebs/techila/server/bin/logs

 • To verify that the network connections are working correctly, test TCP port 443 by connecting to the Techila web interface using your web browser.
-Also, check TCP port 25001 connectivity by running a Techila SDK command to test network connectivity as described in the configuration instructions Downloading and Configuring the Application Plugins.
+Also, check TCP port 25001 and 25002 connectivity by running a Techila SDK command to test network connectivity as described in the configuration instructions Downloading and Configuring the Application Plugins.

 • Check for any new warning messages in the Techila web interface Status page.
 The URL of the Status page is https://<TechilaServerNetworkAddress>/status.php